derekwright29/ECEN1310_Final_Project/README.md

   I use a character limit of 100 chars for all my input.
 This is non-ideal, since it is so short, but I didn't want to have to call malloc at all in order to keep it simple.
   For all input, I get rid of the spaces in between words.
 Either will work, but spaces won't come out at the output.
   I do test for lower case and upper case at some points during my shift encryptions, which probably makes the ciphers even less secure...
+  I test for bad input everywhere... except the run_crypto program.
+So when you type a letter or a 6 when I ask for a 0-5, the program will end.

 Caesar Cipher
   This is just your run of the mill shift cipher.
 We did one just like it as a homework assignment.